peasant98/ArduCopter_Teleop_v1/README.md

 **Quick Start**:
 - ROS should be installed, and you first need to create a catkin workspace.
-- Make sure that this package is within the `src/` folder of your catkin workspace, and simply do `catkin_make`.
+- Make sure that this package is within the `src/` folder of your catkin workspace, and simply do `catkin_make` or `catkin build`.